Avr13/Invasion_City-The-Rise-of-AI/README.md

 We decide to make a multifaceted game which is fun introducing users to the concepts of reinforcement learning and development of artificial Intelligence.
 Our game has various features which make it unique .

-1.Storyline – We have a interesting storyline depicted through a video which helps to gain the attention of the user.
+1. Storyline – We have a interesting storyline depicted through a video which helps to gain the attention of the user.

-2.Graph- Our game shows a graph which depicts the win ratio of AI creating a sense of winning and success in the heart of the user.
+2. Graph- Our game shows a graph which depicts the win ratio of AI creating a sense of winning and success in the heart of the user.
 At the same time understanding the essence of reinforcement learning.

-3.Automate- If a person just wants to see the graph in order to understand the concept of reinforcement learning then he can also do so using our automate function.
+3. Automate- If a person just wants to see the graph in order to understand the concept of reinforcement learning then he can also do so using our automate function.

-4.Two Player- The game also allows you to play with your friends this fun game.
+4. Two Player- The game also allows you to play with your friends this fun game.